Before we dig into the details of the Jewish calendar, let’s talk about the most holy day in the Jewish calendar — and it comes 52 times. Shabbat!

 Frankly, this approach to Shabbat that is more about what we do not do, versus what we can do, should do (and why) as well as how we build our own practice, is less than exciting to me.

-• Watch the videos
+- Watch the additional videos if they help

 Shabbat with BimBam

-My pal Sarah Lefton founded the website BimBam (formerly called G-dcast) to bring Jewish texts to life through animation, and to create “meaningful Jewish screen time.”
+Our pal Sarah Lefton founded the website BimBam (formerly called G-dcast) to bring Jewish texts to life through animation, and to create “meaningful Jewish screen time.”
 While these videos are a bit kid-centric, I find they are a nice alternative to the heavy reading about Shabbat.

-Good “kids versions” of the same video
+Good “kids versions” of the same videos

 And by the way, this is the best challah recipe ever.